William F. (Fritz) Paulus

 Paulus Headshot Horiz.jpg

 My upbringing in Oregon and an abiding connection to the land drew me to conservation and natural resource issues.
 Protection of our landscapes and wildlife, and providing outdoor recreational opportunities has always been my passion.
-My first notable conservation act was when my sister and I persuaded our parents to forgo removing a big Doug-fir that was in the path of a proposed driveway extension at our home.
+My first notable conservation act was when my sister and I persuaded our parents to forgo removing a big Doug-fir in the pathway of a proposed driveway extension at our home.
 This same passion caused me in 2001 to change course from a promising criminal law career to land conservation acquisition.

 With all clients, my goal is to provide results-oriented legal services with a positive attorney-client relationship.
 I enjoy helping people solve their problems—one reason I went into the law—as well as the intellectual rigor and expertise of the profession.